 The Dominican Republic’s national flag is one of the most exciting flags in the world.
 Why’s that?
 Because it’s a lot more than just a flag.

-Firstly it’s the only national flag in the world with the image of a cross and Bible, highlighting how important Christianity is to the island.
+Firstly it’s the only national flag in the world with the image of a white cross and Bible, highlighting how important Christianity is to the island.

 But the Dominican flag also has another meaning.
 The national dish of the Dominican Republic – La Bandera, takes its name from the flag.
 This dish has three staple ingredients, white rice, red beans, and meat.